TubercularOx/darkhaunter/Geekery/malack.md

 - **Snake terminology used in-comic**
   - Haley calls Malack “[Whitesnake](https://www.giantitp.com/comics/oots0749.html)” in dialogue.
   - While being drained, Durkon refers to Malack as a “[treacherous snake](https://www.giantitp.com/comics/oots0876.html).”
-  - Hel refers to Malack as “[Nergal’s snake](https://www.giantitp.com/comics/oots0946.html).”
+  - Hel refers to Malack as “[Nergal's snake](https://www.giantitp.com/comics/oots0946.html).”

 - **Visual reference**
   We see a lot of Malack in [this scene](https://www.giantitp.com/comics/oots0876.html).

 - **Serpentfolk Vampire reference**
   *[A Monster for Every Season: Spring 2](https://www.drivethrurpg.com/product/103664/A-Monster-for-Every-Season-Spring-2)* includes a “Serpentfolk Vampire” depicted as white-scaled and wearing a black palette swap of Malack’s outfit.
-“Serpentfolk” are Rich’s legally distinct version of yuan-ti.
+“Serpentfolk” are Rich's legally distinct version of yuan-ti.
 [Buy it](https://richburlew.gumroad.com/l/amfesspring2) and judge for yourself whether this is meant to suggest Malack is a kind of Serpentfolk.

 ### Malack Is a Lizard